Nothing is as enjoyable as gathering around a recently cleared dining table and having a fun game of Balderdash or Monopoly with friends and family.

 If you’re planning to play more than one game or get together for a game night more than once, Jackbox Games provides “party packs” for just under $30.
 Again, a one-time purchase allows you to play with others as many times as you like.

 Another benefit to Jackbox is that players don’t have to download an app to play.
 They only need access to a web browser, go to “jackbox.tv” and enter the room code given to them by the host.
-And though the party games are designed for up to eight people, as many people as you’d like can join in to watch allowing people to jump in and out of the game-night experience.
+Though the party games are designed for up to eight people, as many people as you’d like can join in to watch allowing people to jump in and out of the game-night experience.

 It is a benefit to create your game night via a video chat platform so everyone can talk and see each other’s expressions as you play.
-The game purchaser can share their screen with the rest of the participants and, if possible, have the participants use their phones to answer questions (they would go to “jackbox.tv” to do this), leaving their chat screen open to see those great reactions.
+The game purchaser can share their screen with participants and, if possible, have the participants use their phones to answer questions (they would go to “jackbox.tv” to do this), leaving their chat screen open to see those great reactions.
 Also, you can turn on extended times so players with poor internet connections don’t miss their chance to answer.

 There is a bingo caller and an automated winner verification.
 You can make it fun with prizes for take-out meals or online shopping.
 And if several people in the household want to play and are more hands-on, the bingo cards can be printed as well.